mimikgit/edgeSDK/docs/_docs/1.2.0/example-apps/how-to-run-edgesdk-example-app-on-windows.md

 - For macOS: mimik Sample App--mac.dmg
 - For Windows: mimik Sample App Setup .exe
 - For Linux: mimik-sample-app--x86_64.AppImage

-The source code is commented inline for further details.

 ## Summary